MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

     - VMware – Configure VM-VM Anti-Affinity rule by Creating a DRS Rule of type 'Separate Virtual Machines" to separate the VMs across ESX hosts.
 Disks presented for use with Storage Spaces Direct should use the Paravirtual SCSI (PVSCSI) adapter.
 For PVSCSI support with Windows Server, consult https://kb.vmware.com/s/article/1010398.

-- Leverage low latency / high performance storage - Azure Premium Storage managed disks are required
+- Use low latency / high performance storage - Azure Premium Storage managed disks are required

 - Deploy a flat storage design with no caching devices configured